Six Figures Under

 Children will learn to be frugal for a purpose and get the satisfaction of working toward a goal.
 Working as a family to pay off debt can be a great opportunity to work together as a team and strengthen your family.

-Our kids are pretty smart about debt because we’ve been completely open with them about our payoff process.
-They understand what interest is and why we are in a hurry to pay back Daddy’s student loans.
+Our kids are pretty smart about debt because we were completely open with them when we were paying off six figures of student loan debt.
+They understand what interest is and why we were in a hurry to pay back our student loans.
 It’s very humbling to have your kids want to contribute toward the family goal to get out of debt.

 But what if I’m not a good example?